jonmacia/CS-361/README.md

 ## Microservice
 Microservice will take input from the user to return an amount that has been converted from one currency to another.
-It will be using RabbitMQ as the message broker between sender and recieever.
-Program will also being using Fixer API to request and receive real time conversion rates.
+It will be using RabbitMQ as the message broker between sender and receiver.
+Program will also be using Fixer API to request and receive real time conversion rates.

 ### Dependencies